Let’s face it: Most guys are not emotional and do not open up emotionally.

 If your man doesn’t get all mushy with you when it comes to feelings of love, don’t take it personally.

-For most men, it does not even cross their mind to sit down with you and discuss their emotions.
+For most men, it doesn’t even cross their mind to sit down with you and discuss their emotions.

 They are trained since childhood to hold emotions in and keep it under control.